Coolpushun/anubiOS/README.md

 <h2>:clipboard: About OS</h2>
   <p>
     anubiOS is a new, <strong>revolutionary, and modern operating system (OS)</strong> that has been built from the ground up, with absolutely
-    <strong>zero DNA from other distributions</strong>.
+    <strong>zero DNA from other distributions and OSes</strong>.
 Its entire philosophy centers on
     <strong>Easy use as Human Language</strong>, making it intuitive and accessible for everyone.
   </p>